Sierra Brooks, California

-Sierra Brooks is a census-designated place (CDP) in Sierra County, California.
+Sierra Brooks is a census-designated place (CDP) in Sierra County, California, United States.
 Sierra Brooks sits at an elevation of 5180 ft.
 The 2020 United States census reported Sierra Brooks's population was 467.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 1.4 square miles (3.5 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 1.4 square miles (3.5 km^{2}), all land.

 Demographics

 Sierra Brooks first appeared as a census designated place in the 2010 U.S. census.

+Sierra Brooks CDP, California – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.